devjgm/papers/cpp_time_zone.md

 ## Design Decisions

-### Use the separately distributed time zone data on the computer
+### Use separately distributed time zone data

 This proposal depends on externally provided data that describes the rules for each time zone.
 Commonly this is distributed as data files, one for each time zone, as part of the IANA Time Zone Database (https://www.iana.org/time-zones).
 These data may alternatively be located elsewhere on a computer (e.g., in a registry).
 A standard Time Zone Library should use the time zone data provided on the system.
+The time zone data should not be included as part of the standard Time Zone Library.

 ### Leap seconds are disregarded (though could be supported)